Aarkan1/express-java/README.md

 req.getContentLength();           // Returns the content length
 req.getContentType();             // Returns the content type
-req.getMiddlewareContent(String name); // Returns the content from an middleware by name req.getFormQuerys();              // Returns all form querys req.getParams();                  // Returns all params req.getQuerys();                  // Returns all querys
+req.getMiddlewareContent(String name); // Returns the content from an middleware by name req.getFormData();                // Returns all form datas req.getFormData(String name);     // Returns all form data from the form field by name req.getFormQuerys();              // Returns all form querys req.getParams();                  // Returns all params req.getQuerys();                  // Returns all querys